Songbird-Project/libnest/README.md

 # libnest

-The core of the Nest package manager, allowing no reliance on Pacman or libalpm.
+The core of the Nest package manager, based heavily on libalpm.